ted9219/GEMINI/README.md

 # HOW TO USE

+0. Before SaveData.R, you should make server_info.cfg file.

+> dbName=<sql server name>
+> server=<server IP>
+> schemaName=<schema name>
+> user=<ID>
+> password=<password>

 1. Run SaveData.R to get Standard RDS files

-  * Set CDM name
-  * Set server infomation and database user infomation
+This will be create 'Standard RDS', 'target RDS' folder.
+And if server_info.cfg is correctly able to access DB, create RDS files in 'standard RDS' folder

 2. Request RDS files to other institution.

-  * This RDS files must be stored in 'Target RDS' folder.
+This RDS files must be stored in 'Target RDS' folder.

+> if want to test 'gemini', by copying RDS files in standard RDS folder to target RDS folder.

 3. Run GetData.R

 4. Run DrawChart.R

-5. Run gemini_md.Rmd
+This process will make gemini_md.md and gemini_md.html file and automatically execute html file.

+> If R studio encoding is CP949 (Window defalut), don't open gemini_md.Rmd file until change R studio encoding to UTF-8.